Scientific contributions for more than 60 years

 Permanent development

 These independent commissions consist of internationally renowned experts from the respective scientific field as well as specialists in scientific evaluation and research management.
-This ensures that the highest standards are maintained and that first-class research results are produced.

 The results of these regular evaluations provide the basis for decision-making on the re-sharpening or correction of measures taken, but also on the establishment of new institutions or the continuation or dissolution of existing ones.